yodkwtf/paywise-mern/notes.md

 - [ ] Make it mobile responsive
 - [ ] Add branding colors and other stuff
 - [ ] Add username while signing up
+- [ ] Add sorting and filter features